ridaamjed/MultiFunction_APP_Final_Project_Software_Carpentry/README.md

 The standalone app has been packaged into the zip file and needs to be downloaded and extracted to run.

 Last commit on 12-14-2023, was due to a small bug in the calculator.
-Very minor change in the calculator file.
+Very minor change in the calculator history file.

 References: https://github.com/Zoall/Python-Final-Project-IT---2101